Hagbourne's History Curriculum

 Our History curriculum aims to excite the children and allow them to develop their own skills as historians.
-We encourage regular references to timelines and how topics fit together as well as a hands-on approach involving different sources and artefacts; trips and theme days; museum workshops and outreach programmes as well as being given a chance to explore our local history so as to bring history alive to our young learners.
-Learning walls in classrooms display key vocabulary and research is encouraged through books and the use of the internet.
+Each unit in our overview is underpinned by rich, substantive knowledge and ambitious vocabulary, whilst also ensuring children are developing their disciplinary knowledge (historical skills).
+Each unit of work is planned carefully to ensure concepts are taught in optimal order to support children's understanding.
+As well as developing a breadth of historical knowledge, we want our children to become skilful historians.
+Each unit of work has an emphasis on historical enquiry where children investigate historically questions whilst also developing historical enquiries of their own.
+In addition to substantive and disciplinary knowledge, children will develop their experiential knowledge through regular references to timelines and how topics fit together as well as a hands-on approach involving different sources and artefacts; trips and theme days; museum workshops and outreach programmes as well as being given a chance to explore our local history so as to bring history alive to our young learners.